 The academic definition of Cultural Appropriation is “the adoption of elements of a minority culture by members of the dominant culture”.
-Last year, a large kerfuffle was made about a teenage girl’s choice of prom dress.
+A while back, a large kerfuffle was made about a teenage girl’s choice of prom dress.
 The girl, a Caucasian, wore a Chinese qipao to her high school’s prom.

 In the Martial Arts, it’s an understatement to say that wearing traditional Asian clothing—regardless of whether or not you’re actually Asian—is a common practice.
 And to point out that, at least in the United States, the overwhelming majority of Martial Arts practitioners are white, would be an exercise in the ancient art of No Doy.

 So this begs the question: is this an example of white people appropriating Asian culture?
 Are Martial Arts a form of Cultural Appropriation?

 Now here’s a bunch of memes of varying dankness and such: